John A. Macdonald Legacy Review

 • The New Iconoclasts

-by The Thinker, almost 3 years ago
+by The Thinker, about 5 years ago

 In short, the Sir John A. McDonald statue should not have been removed.